|Recommended System Requirements|

-In terms of overall gaming performance, the graphical capabilities of the Intel Iris Pro Graphics 5200 Mobile are noticeably better than the Nvidia GeForce GT 640M.
+In terms of overall gaming performance, the graphical capabilities of the Intel Iris Pro Graphics 5200 Mobile are very slightly better than the Nvidia GeForce GT 640M.

 The Pro Graphics was released over a year more recently than the GeForce GT 640M, and so the Pro Graphics is likely to have better driver support, meaning it will be more optimized for running the latest games when compared to the GeForce GT 640M.

 The Pro Graphics transistor size technology is 6 nm (nanometers) smaller than the GeForce GT 640M.
 This means that the Pro Graphics is expected to run very slightly cooler and achieve higher clock frequencies than the GeForce GT 640M.